ANALYSIS-Intrigue, uncertainty in Thailand after opposition's election win

 By Panu Wongcha-um and Kay Johnson

-They face a battle that could take weeks or months and ultimately their success is not guaranteed - and that is assuming that they can stick together.
+They face coalition talks that could take weeks or months and ultimately their success is not guaranteed - and that is assuming that they can stick together.

 In almost any other country, that would be a clear path to government.
 But this is Thailand, where the powerful military toppled the last elected government in 2014 and later created an unelected 250-seat Senate that also participates in a combined vote on who becomes prime minister.